joel-jeremy/externalized-properties/CONTRIBUTING.md

 1. Create a release and tag via GitHub Releases e.g. `1.0.0`.
     - The release description should include a changelog.
 2. After release pipeline completes, bump up the version in root `build.gradle` to the next development version by creating a pull request.
     - By default, the next development version is a minor version bump i.e. `1.0.0` --> `1.1.0`.
+In case of pre-release versions (alpha, beta, etc.), bump according to semver guidelines i.e. `1.0.0-alpha` --> `1.0.0.alpha.1`.
 3. Merge the pull request to `main`.